 Modified Lap Steel Guitar

-I modified a solid body 8 string lap steel in order to more easily play mohan veena style on it.
+Deep modified a solid body 8 string lap steel in order to more easily play mohan veena style on it.
 One of the characteristics of Hindustani classical melody I like is playing jhalla, fast passages that rely on the strumming of chikari (open drone) strings, functionally similar to a banjo's 5th string.
-I added a banjo tuning peg and post half way up the neck to create a high-octave chikari (drone) string, and use a regular string slot to have a second chikari string an octave lower.
-I play them with a thumb pick.
-There are three main playing strings.
-I play with a glass bottleneck slide.
+Deep added a banjo tuning peg and post half way up the neck to create a high-octave chikari (drone) string, and used a regular string slot to have a second chikari string an octave lower.
 Listen to a sample.